|

 A Time of Calamity

-Strassfeld, in a book highly recommended, The Jewish Holidays: A Guide &
+in his highly acclaimed book, The Jewish Holidays: A Guide &

 1. The generation of the Exodus was told that